dfinity/ic-js/packages/nns/README.md

 | `toE8s` | `() => bigint` |

 ##### :gear: toProto

+TODO: Remove this method when ICP class is not used anymore

 | Method    | Type          |
 | --------- | ------------- |